hide-org/hide/docs/installation.md

 Hide Runtime requires Docker Engine to be installed on your system.
 Note that if you intend to use Hide with a remote Docker host, you will need to install Docker Engine on that host.

-For installation instructions for your OS, see to the [Docker Engine documentation](https://docs.docker.com/engine/install/).
+For installation instructions for your OS, see the [Docker Engine documentation](https://docs.docker.com/engine/install/).

 ## Runtime